Skip to main content

 2025 Kawasaki Versys 1100 - Verdict

-The old bike was an unsung choice for two-up tourists who prefer the smoothness and power delivery of four-cylinders and there have always been some very good deals around the base model too.
-This new version offers a lot more performance for not much more money. we're really looking forward to putting some miles on it on our favourite roads.
+The previous Versys 1000 was an unsung choice for two-up tourists who prefer the smoothness and power delivery of four-cylinders and there have always been some very good deals around the (already very good value) base model too.
+This new version offers a lot more performance for not much more money and feels like a very different bike as a result.

 If you’d like to chat about this article or anything else biking related, join us and thousands of other riders at the Bennetts BikeSocial Facebook page.